aggrawal-ankur/gitbook/content/blogs/timeline.md

 At that time, luck patcher was very famous to mod games.
 However, I could never use it.

-One day, my friends gave me a challenge to find a moded version of Clash of Clans, which was according to them not possible.
+One day, my friends gave me a challenge to find a mod version of Clash of Clans, which was according to them not possible.
 I found and gave them the name, Clash of Nulls.
 Anyways.

 That's how I was introduced to hacking.
 But nothing happened after that.
 I continued my studies.

-In 2020, when lockdown happened, one day, maybe it was September 09, 2020, my mother asked me which stream I am aligning with as the next year I have to choose b/w math/bio/arts as I was entering into senior secondary schooling.
+In 2020, when quarantine happened, one day, maybe it was September 09, 2020, my mother asked me which stream I am aligning with as the next year I have to choose b/w math/bio/arts as I was entering into senior secondary schooling.
   - I replied, I want to do ethical hacking.
   - I don't want to study anymore.